Standard Operating

 Testing Procedures

 All participants taking a physical fitness test should read and sign the document "Par-Q and You" before taking the test.
 It is a brief questionnaire designed to make individuals aware of the risks involved in taking a fitness test, and acknowledge that they understand those risks.
 Some partner agencies may use alternate self-assessment checklists or worksheets.
-These are acceptable for cooperative burns.
+These are acceptable for cooperative fire management activities.
 Download the Par-Q document.

 Pack test